MingchenXia/mingchenxia.github.io/seminar.md

 >
 > I will discuss the one-dimensional case, where we are able to prove many of the conjectures.
 Lastly, if time permits, I will comment on some applications of our results for log Fano curves.

+---

+Speaker: [Xu Wang](https://www.ntnu.edu/employees/xu.wang), Norwegian University of Science and Technology (NTNU)

+Title: Ross-Witt Nyström correspondence and Ohsawa-Takegoshi extension

+Time: Apr.
+16, 2026 (Thursday) 14:30~15:30, at [USTC Shanghai institute for advanced studies](https://vtmaths.github.io/imfp-igp-seminar/upcoming.html).

+> We obtain a general Ohsawa-Takegoshi extension theorem by using the Ross-Witt Nyström correspondence picture and Berndtsson's theorem in \cite{Bern20}.
+In the test configuration (C∗-degeneration) case, our approach gives a quick proof of the Ohsawa-Takegoshi extension theorem without taking limit or using singular weight, which is very different from the Ohsawa-Chen-Blocki-Guan-Zhou approach and the Berndtsson-Lempert approach.
+Another advantage of our approach is that it fits better to the sharp estimate for the weighted Bergman kernel on compact manifold.
+Applications include a sharp lower bound of the Bergman kernel for compact Riemann surfaces and a non-vanishing theorem in terms of (weighted) Okounkov bodies.

 ## Past talks